California High-Speed Rail

 California HSR Environmental, Travel Time & Reliability Advantages

 Contributing to the state’s Net-Zero Emissions by 2045 Goal, California HSR will only run on renewable energy.
-California HSR trains are designed to operate up to 220 mph to replace 75-80% of regional flights and a huge chunk of drives in the 496-mile San Francisco-San Jose-Fresno-Bakersfield-Palmdale-Los Angeles-Anaheim HSR corridor.
-The following San Francisco-Los Angeles trip times are planned when Phase 1 is completed:
+California HSR trains are designed to operate up to 220 mph over half of the 496-mile San Francisco-San Jose-Gilroy-Fresno-Bakersfield-Palmdale-Burbank Airport-Los Angeles-Anaheim HSR corridor + Merced Spur.
+These San Francisco-Los Angeles Trip Times are designed for Phase 1 completion:

 Non-Stop Trains 2 hours 40 minutes